jg-rp/ruby-liquid2/README.md

 #   |           ^^^^^^^^^^^ "nosuchthing" is undefined
 ```

-By default, instances of `Liquid2::StrictUndefined` are considered falsy when tested for truthiness, without raises an error.
+By default, instances of `Liquid2::StrictUndefined` are considered falsy when tested for truthiness, without raising an error.

 ```ruby
 require "liquid2"